Make Using Net Promoter Score Your Small Business’s Next Big Move

 Implementing NPS is an easy way to keep track of your customer satisfaction and business health, and it’s just as easy to implement.
 In fact, it’s the first step of our offering to obtain customer feedback.
 You can use GetFiveStars to ask every customer to submit their opinion by rating how likely they are to refer your business to a friend.

 In just 30 minutes you can start measuring the NPS of your business.
 Simply create an account with us, and add some information about your business.
 We will help you automate the rest.
-No fancy software, no deep integrations, just our platform (which does all kinds of other great things too).
+No deep integrations, just our platform (which does all kinds of other great things too), we make sure to use the best ERP software solutions.
+You can get more information about Infor M3 here.

 What Using Net Promoter Score Gives Your Business